JGRennison/OpenTTD-patches/README.md

 * More conditional orders: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=38317) (added in v0.3.0)

 * Include the train length and group name in the vehicle details window (added in v0.3.0)
-  This are each controlled by a setting (on by default).
+  These are each controlled by a setting (on by default).

 * Pause the game when cargo dest link graph jobs lag (added in v0.4.0)
   Previously if a cargo dest link graph update job took longer than permitted, the game would block until it completed, preventing all user interaction.